-THIS TOURNAMENT REQUIRES AN ADULT CONTACT
+THIS TOURNAMENT REQUIRES AN ADULT C ONTACT

-Before you can register further, you must supply the name and attending the tournament. d phone number for the responsible adult who is
+Before you can register further, you must supply to attending the tournament. he name and phone number for the responsible adult who is

 ADULT CONTACT INFORMATION:

-Adult attending the tournament: Jane Smith
+Adult attending the tournament.
+Jane Smith

-That adult's cell number: 111-111-1111
+That adult's cell number: in-m-im

 Your School Code Test

 Save Contact Info